TheGreenNoodle/crypto-calculator/README.md

 ## To Add

-1. remove or edit arrows in input.
-2. Make site more responsive.
+1. Make site more responsive.
-3. Review for spelling errors.
-4. At desc explain the function of the site.
-5. Reset Anwser to nothing when switching button.
-6. Fix random white spot at bottom of the screen.
-7. Clean up code.
+2. Clean up code.
-8. Celebrate.
+3. Celebrate.